null4bl3/sqldumper/README.md

 **MAILJET.MAILFROM** - A string containing the email of a an approved mailjet email.

-**MAILJET.MAILTO** - An array of objects of contacts with Name and Email values
+**MAILJET.MAILTO** - An array of objects of recipients contacts with Name and Email values

 **MAILJET.PUBKEY** - The mailjet public key